 I am now able to control this much better.
 When it happens I do not fight it.
 I now relax my mind and within moments I am released and able to get a good night sleep.
 The only thing I think about now when it happens is that I have let myself become too stressed and that it is my body and mind telling me to look after myself.

 The mind is a very powerful thing and it can play tricks on you.
 Due to my petrifying experience, I started researching the mind.
 I am quite geeky when it comes to learning.
 I am absolutely fascinated by how our brains work and how thoughts affect our well-being and our lives.
 It really makes me wonder what people thought was happening to them 100 years ago.

 Since I started meditating on a frequent basis I find this has kept the sleep paralysis away.
 I also take a few minutes to de-stress before falling asleep.
-I am lucky to now fall straight to sleep and awake refreshed.
-I make sure my room is uncluttered as this really helps my mind.
+Now I am lucky to fall straight to sleep and awake refreshed.
+Making sure my room is uncluttered really helps my mind.
 I have a lavender spray by the side of the bed which I spray my pillows with.
 The smell of lavender has beneficial qualities that have been used for many years to aid sleep.
 I also have a lavender balm which I rub into my temples.